innoq/lvm-las-assets/components/preview/README.md

 ### Options

 The component expects a link with the attribute `data-preview="enabled"` and an `href`, which is then used to fetch the page.
-To use the according styling use the `notification-menu` class.
+To use the according styling use the `preview` class.
 You can use either or both of these options:

 * `data-preview-window`: If this option is passed, the preview window will be shown.
 Otherwise the link will remain as a link.
 * `data-preview-count`: This expects a CSS selector.
 The number of elements matching this CSS selector will be counted and the number will be displayed as an indicator.